 top of page

-• Writer's pictureOrion Aon
+Writer's pictureOrion Aon

 Burn morels have the strange ability to change the way you feel about a wildfire.
-From sadness and worry to a little bit a excitement and wonder.
+From sadness and worry to a little bit of excitement and wonder.
 After reading this, and especially after finding your first great haul of burn morels, you will understand exactly what I'm talking about.
-The next time you drive by a fire scar your mind will drift to morels, "look at all that forest that was destroyed... so sad, how horrible...
+The next time you drive by a fire scar, your mind will drift to morels, "Look at all that forest that was destroyed... so sad, how horrible...
 I hope no one was hurt...
 I wonder if that drainage would be a good spot for morels... or maybe that flat up there on the edge of the burn..."
 It's quite a dichotomy that these little mushrooms can create!

 About Burn Morels